TrickSumo/Schrodinger-s-Box---Save-The-Ket/README.md

 3. At the end of the level, portal/gate to another level, is blocked by some quiz.

-CAn be downloaded at:- https://rishigames.itch.io/schrodingers-box
+Can be downloaded at:- https://rishigames.itch.io/schrodingers-box